mihirchronicles/mihirchronicles.github.io/content/notes/worshiping-agency.md

 High agency individuals regularly reassess their priorities without fear of changing them.
 It is normal to fall into day-to-day and losing agency over time, but high agency individuals never fall for this inertia.
 They are constantly adjusting and re-adjusting their path to actualize their vision.
 Abandoning items or goals might seem counterproductive against commitment, but it is not.
 They are highly committed but not married to a particular path.
 Shedding unproductive items wake high agency individuals up, so they can stay focused on the mission.

 High agency individuals do not fall prey to institutional thinking.
 This is important for critical thinking.
-They recognize the delusional thinking—just because higher ranking institution said so, it must happen that way.
+They recognize the delusional thinking-just because higher ranking institution said so, it must happen that way.
 There is no “safe path.”
 They are not concerned with image management.
 The only management they do is preserving values and principles to guide their operating model to achieve their mission.

 High agency individuals refuse to play victim mentality.
 Victimhood suppresses agency.
 One thing I am not sure about how one individual can have more agency over another.
 But I have a theory–these individuals have solved an extraordinary challenge of navigating difficult times early on in their lives.
 They chose to respect themselves and constantly beat their circumstances by being more resilient and mentally strong.
 This is why we shouldn't tell young adults their future is doomed.
 We should enable them to try harder and build confidence not throw bricks at them.